CFA Preparation: The Complete Study Plan & Time Management Guide

 Mistake #4: Passive studying

-Mistake #5: Ignoring the CBTComputer-Based Testing format
+Mistake #5: Ignoring the CBT format

 Since 2021, all CFA exams are computer-based.
 The interface, navigation, and timing feel different from paper-based practice.
+Candidates who prepare only with paper materials often lose precious time navigating the unfamiliar system.

 Solution: Take at least 2–3 practice exams using the CFA Institute's online practice platform.
 Get comfortable with the calculator (Texas Instruments BA II Plus or HP 12C), flagging questions, and navigating the interface.